4 Module 3: East Asian World Views

 image

 Afaq Khoja Mausoleum in Kashgar, Xinjiang, northwest China.
 The complex, which includes a mosque, was built in 1640.
 The famous Qing dynasty’s “Fragrant Concubine” Xiang Fei is buried inside.
-(Photo by Colegota, licensed under CC BY Spain 2.5)
+(Photo by Colegota, licensed under CC BY-SA 2.5 Spain)

 image

 18th century portrait of the legendary “Fragrant Concubine” Xiang Fei (Khoja Iparhan/Fatima binti AliKhojam) (1734-1788) by Italian painter visiting China, Giuseppe Castiglione.
-(Photo from Palace Museum Archives, under Public Domain)
+(Photo from Palace Museum Archives, believed to be under public domain in the U.S.)

 Besides the Three Teachings, animism, shamanism, and ancestor reverence, other beliefs are also present in East Asia.
 Islam has a strong following in parts of China, especially the northwest, with tens of millions of believers among ethnic minority groups such as the Hui and Uygurs.
 Judaism and forms of Christianity (such as the Nestorian sect) were introduced into China on a small scale during the early Silk Road era, and in the city of Kaifeng today there is still a small Jewish community.
 During the 19th century, many Christian missionaries from the United States and Europe set up missions all over China and today there are several million believers.
 Over 30% of South Koreans are presently Christian (some estimates place the figure higher), the highest percentage in East Asia.
 Japan has hundreds of small local religious groups that have developed in modern times and often involve the worship of various local gods.
 Although China is officially an atheist state, religious tolerance grew with the introduction of economic reforms in the 1980s, though in some ways such tolerance has been tempered in recent years.

 Yoido Full Gospel Church is the largest Christian megachurch in the world, and it is found in Seoul, South Korea.
-(Photo by Keitma, licensed from Adobe Stock)
+(Photo by OZinOH, licensed under CC BY-NC 2.0)

 image